WoShiGaoFuShuai/live-chat/README.md

 - Email: lisa01@gmail.com / Password: lisa01
 - Email: jack007@gmail.com / Password: jack007

-🙏 If you use my app don't span too many messages or offensive/unpleasant text, please;
+🙏 If you use my app don't spam too many messages or send offensive/unpleasant text, please;

 I hope you enjoy using it.
 If you have any problems or ideas feel free to contact me via: